-Capital Projects Fund - To account for all resources for the acquisition of capital items by the School purchased with capital outlay funds.
+Capital Projects Fund - To account for all resources for the acquisition of capital items by the School purchased with capital outlay funds and local capital improvement funds.

 For purposes of these statements, the general and special revenue funds are considered major funds.
 The capital projects fund is considered non-major and is included as the other governmental fund.